Toric invariance of vertically parametrized systems: Reaction-network-theoretic perspectives on toric invariance

-By \Cref{rmk:binomial_implies_toric}, a sufficient condition for generic toricity of a network is that the polynomial ideal $\langle F_\kappa\rangle$ is binomial over the field $\QQ(\kappa)$ of rational functions in the rate constants.
-In \cite{Millan2012toricsteadystates}, networks with binomial steady state ideals are said to have \emph{toric steady states}, and the authors give a sufficient condition for this to hold for all rate constants, which we now revisit from the point of view of the matroid partition.
+\textit{Networks with binomial steady state ideals.} By \Cref{rmk:binomial_implies_toric}, a sufficient condition for a network {being generically toric} is that the polynomial ideal $\langle F_\kappa\rangle$ is binomial over the field $\QQ(\kappa)$ of rational functions in the rate constants.
+In \cite{Millan2012toricsteadystates}, networks with binomial steady state ideals are said to have \emph{toric steady states}, and the authors give a sufficient condition for this to hold for all rate constants. {In what follows, we will revisit this condition from the point of view of the techniques developed in the present paper.
+In particular, we will see that both works involve partitions, and that the one used in \cite{Millan2012toricsteadystates} can be seen as a coarsening of the matroid partition, which is consistent with the fact that binomiality of $\langle F_\k\rangle$ is a stronger property than $\VV_{>0}(F_\k)$ admitting a monomial parametrization (cf. \Cref{rmk:binomial_implies_toric}).}

 We begin by writing the steady state system in the form

 where $\Sigma_\k \in \QQ(\k)^{n \times p}$ is the coefficient matrix and $Y\in \ZZ^{n\times p}$ has exactly one column per reactant complex of the network (the matrix $\Sigma_{\k}$ in \cite{Millan2012toricsteadystates} might have some additional zero columns, but these are irrelevant for the results under discussion).
 Note that $m\geq p$.